Alikhll/Alikhll/README.md

 ### Hi there 👋

+- 🔭 I enthusiastically follow Tech news, a developer who is passionate about being a software developer!
+(Don't man to be self complimentary, but people say I'm shrewd, quick-witted, assertive and most likely pretentious ;))
+- 💬 As a daily basis, I do work with .NET Core/Go/Javascript - Docker/Kubernetes - AWS/Azure
+- 📫 How to reach my blog: https://alikhll.me/blog
+- ⚡ Fun fact: I love being an entrepreneur someday ;))
+- 😄 Agnostic...

 <!--
 **Alikhll/Alikhll** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.